ald23-mod/m3c2018/Readme.md

 #### Announcements (see [course webpage](https://imperialhpsc.bitbucket.io) for further information)

+* 30/11/18: The final project is now online.

 * 25/11/18: The solution code for lab 7 has been added to the course repo, and HW2 solutions have been posted online along with supplementary material for MPI.